Paths of given length in tournaments

-On the other hand, the transitive tournament minimizes the number of $k$-edge paths among $n$-vertex tournaments.
-Indeed, a folklore result says that every tournament contains a directed Hamilton path, so every $(k+1)$-vertex subset contains a directed $k$-edge path.
-Hence every $n$-vertex tournament contains at least $\binom{n}{k+1}$ directed $k$-edge paths, with equality for a transitive tournament.
+Every regular tournament (with odd $n$) has exactly $n\paren{\frac{n-1}{2}}^k$ walks of length $k$, thereby attaining the upper bound in the theorem.
+On the other hand, the transitive tournament minimizes the number of $k$-edge paths (or walks) among $n$-vertex tournaments.
+Indeed, a folklore result (with an easy induction proof) says that every tournament contains a directed Hamilton path.
+So every $(k+1)$-vertex subset contains a path of length $k$.
+Hence every $n$-vertex tournament contains at least $\binom{n}{k+1}$ paths of length $k$, with equality for a transitive tournament.

 \tikzstyle{v}=[draw, circle, fill, inner sep = 1pt] \tikzstyle{e}=[postaction={decorate,decoration={ markings, mark=at position .5*\pgfdecoratedpathlength+1.5pt with {\arrow{angle 90}} }}] \tikzstyle{br}=[decorate,decoration={brace,amplitude=5pt}]